Design (M.F.A. and Certificate)

 DRAM 104b, Computer-Assisted Design Techniques for Lighting Design This course covers techniques, workflows, and best practices for using computer-assisted design (Vectorworks) to bring a lighting design from concept to professional drawing package.
 Students develop skills including drawing techniques; drawing structure and layout; utilizing working drawings; managing data and working with Lightwright; developing templates and libraries; and creating clear, well-styled drawings.
 Students receive individual guidance on approaching design project challenges and critiques of their drafting presentation.
 Open to non-Design students with prior permission of the instructor.
 Joshua Benghiat

-DRAM 105a/b, Introduction to Costume Design for Non-Majors This course addresses the process and documentation of designing costumes.
+DRAM 105a/b, Introduction to Costume Design This course addresses the process and documentation of designing costumes.
 Designers are encouraged to develop their eye by careful study of primary source research, while developing the student’s knowledge of paperwork and budgeting used by professional costume designers in the creation of industry-standard production costume bibles.
 Coursework requires that students produce design sketches weekly.
 Open to non-Design and non-Drama students with prior permission of the instructor.
 Toni-Leslie James

 DRAM 112a/b, Introduction to Set Design A two-term introduction for all first-year designers and interested non-design students to the process of scenic design through critique and discussions of weekly projects ranging from classic texts, operas, and musicals alongside modern and contemporary works.
 There are projects every two weeks.
 The goal is to create an in-depth examination of the assigned works leading to a three-dimensional model (1/8-in. or 1/4-in. scale) at the end of the second week.
 Emphasis is given to the examination of the text and the action of the play, the formulation of design ideas, the visual expression of the ideas, and especially the collaboration with directors and all other designers.
 There are invited speakers and playwrights discussing some of the works in class, expanding on the history and context in which the texts were written in order to have a more comprehensive and dramaturgical understanding of the play.
 Riccardo Hernández, Michael Yeargan